2019 National Championship Rules

-THE FOLLOWING RULES APPLY FOR ALL THOSE QUALIFYING FOR THE 2016 SKA MERCURY TOURNAMENT TRAIL NATIONAL CHAMPIONSHIP:
+THE FOLLOWING RULES APPLY FOR ALL TEAMS AND ANGLERS WHO INTEND TO QUALIFY FOR THE 2019 SKA TOURNAMENT TRAIL NATIONAL CHAMPIONSHIP:

 Note to Captains: Make sure throughout the season that any crew that you would like to attend the National Championship are current SKA Competition members.
 Any boat qualifying in more than one division will go to the Nationals based on their highest Divisional finish and will be pulled from any lower Divisional finishes, allowing other boats to move up.
 The boat, however, still gets credit for where they finish for the record books.

 Past National Champions and past Anglers of the Year are automatically qualified for the Championship and will be purged from any divisional qualifying finishes, allowing other boats to move up.
 (Must use the name of boat used for Championship wins or Angler of the Year title).
-If boats that have qualified for the Nationals do not attend, SKA does not go down the qualifying list.
 Past Champions and Anglers of the Year must fish a minimum of two sanctioned events during the calendar year to be eligible for participation in the Championship.
 Past National Champions do not have to fish in the class they won in, as long as they fish the minimum required 2 sanctioned events in that class.
 If the past champion remains in the same class, the Captain may choose to bring another boat (other than the one originally qualified in) to the Championship, however, it must conform to the class they won the title in.
 If the Captain elects not to attend the National Championship, so as not to penalize the co-captain and team members, they can elect to use the qualifying position.
 They must use the boat name that the captain won the title in for at least 2 sanctioned events during the current season.
-The past National Champion Captain must notify SKA of this change and receive approval to transfer the qualifying position.
+The past National Champion Captain must notify SKA of this change at least 60 days before the Championship and receive approval to transfer the qualifying position.

 All other Official SKA Rules and Regulations apply.